antononcube/Raku-LLM-Functions/docs/Workflows-with-LLM-functions_woven.md

 ## Named entity recognition

-**Workflow:** We want to download text from the Web, extract the names of certain type of entities from it, and visualize relationships between them.
+**Workflow:** We want to download text from the Web, extract the names of certain types of entities from it, and visualize relationships between them.

 For example, we might want to extract all album names and their release dates from